mutativejs/travels/README.md

 #### `back(amount?: number): void`

-Go back in the history.
-Default amount is 1.
+Undo one or more changes by moving back in history.
+Defaults to 1 step.

 #### `forward(amount?: number): void`

-Go forward in the history.
-Default amount is 1.
+Redo one or more changes by moving forward in history.
+Defaults to 1 step.

 #### `go(position: number): void`

-Go to a specific position in the history.
+Jump to a specific position in the history timeline.

 #### `reset(): void`

-Reset the state to the initial state and clear history.
+Reset to the initial state and clear all history.

 #### `getHistory(): S[]`

-Get the complete history of states as an array.
+Returns the complete history of states as an array.

 #### `getPosition(): number`

-Get the current position in the history.
+Returns the current position in the history timeline.

 #### `getPatches(): TravelPatches`

-Get the patches history.
+Returns the stored patches (the differences between states).

 #### `canBack(): boolean`

-Check if it's possible to go back.
+Returns `true` if undo is possible (not at the beginning of history).

 #### `canForward(): boolean`

-Check if it's possible to go forward.
+Returns `true` if redo is possible (not at the end of history).

 #### `archive(): void` (Manual archive mode only)

-Archive the current state.
+Saves the current state to history.
 Only available when `autoArchive: false`.

 #### `canArchive(): boolean` (Manual archive mode only)

-Check if it's possible to archive the current state.
+Returns `true` if there are unsaved changes that can be archived.

 #### `mutable: boolean`

-Get the mutable mode.
+Returns whether mutable mode is enabled.

 #### `getControls(): TravelsControls | ManualTravelsControls`

-Get a controls object with all navigation methods.
-Useful for passing controls to UI components.
+Returns a controls object containing all navigation methods and current state.
+Useful for passing to UI components without exposing the entire Travels instance.

 ```typescript
 const travels = createTravels({ count: 0 });